Broomb History, Family Crest & Coats of Arms

 The Anglo-Saxon name Broomb comes from the family having resided in any one of a number of similarly named settlements.
 Bramham and Braham were found in the West Riding of Yorkshire and Brantham was found in Suffolk.
 Braham Hall was in Essex, as was Bream's Farm.

 This web page shows only a small excerpt of our Broomb research.
-Another 232 words (17 lines of text) covering the years 1086, 1379, 1500, 1600, 1751, 1602, 1681, 1660, 1718, 1707 and 1718 are included under the topic Early Broomb History in all our PDF Extended History products and printed products wherever possible.
+Another 232 words (17 lines of text) covering the years 1086, 1379, 1500, 1600, 1751, 1555, 1555, 1602, 1681, 1660, 1718, 1707 and 1718 are included under the topic Early Broomb History in all our PDF Extended History products and printed products wherever possible.

 Broomb has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Braham, Braim, Bramham, Brame, Braem and others.

 Another 45 words (3 lines of text) are included under the topic Early Broomb Notables in all our PDF Extended History products and printed products wherever possible.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Broombs to arrive on North American shores: Francis Bramham who arrived in Virginia 1756.

 Related Stories +